A guide to CAMHS

 The most common way to get an appointment with your local CAMHS service is through a referral from your GP.
 When you see your doctor, explain what’s been going on, how long you’ve been experiencing these feelings or symptoms, and what you think might be causing it.
 If your GP thinks you need specialist help they will contact CAMHS and ask them to make an appointment for you.

+Your doctor isn’t the only person who can arrange an appointment with CAMHS.
 Other people who can make an appointment for you include:

 - A school nurse.